piyush-jamwal/piyush-jamwal.github.io/index.md

 ## About

-I am a post graduate student in Biotechnology with area of interests in Bioinformatics , Cancer and it’s therapy, Animal cell culture ,Immunology and it’s application in terms of cancer, And Biosensors.
+I am a post graduate student in Biotechnology with area of interests in Molecular medicine, Bioinformatics, Cancer and it’s therapy, Animal cell culture ,Immunology and it’s application in terms of cancer and Biosensors.

 ## Achievements